-There are few things that matter quite as much in the business world as efficiency.
+There are a few things that matter quite as much in the business world as efficiency.
 Whether it be in relation to employee productivity, vendor relationships or otherwise, an efficient business is a successful business.
-This couldn’t be more true when it comes to supply chain management.
+This couldn’t be truer when it comes to supply chain management.
 With so many variables to consider, managing a supply chain can be a true challenge.

 Fortunately, there are a handful of ways to make supply chain management less of a hassle and more of a streamlined process—here are a few indispensable tips to get you started.